 Select this option to enable smart handling of

-If this option is deselected, you will have to fix issues with line endings manually using the Difference Viewer dialog.
+If this option is deselected, you will have to fix issues with line endings manually using the Diff Viewer dialog.

 Warn when committing in detached HEAD or during rebase